rails/rails/guides/source/action_mailer_basics.md

 </html>
 ```

-It is also a good idea to make a text part for this email.
+It is also a good idea to make a text template for this email.
 To do this, create a file called `welcome_email.text.erb` in `app/views/user_mailer/`:

 ```erb
 Welcome to example.com, <%= @user.name %>